VTI ETF Review: Vanguard Total Stock Market Index Fund ETF

 • Ticker Symbol: VTI, which stands for “Vanguard Total Stock Market.”

-• Underlying Index: VTI tracks the CRSP U.S. Total Market Index, developed by the Center for Research in Security Prices.
-This index aims to encompass nearly 100% of investable U.S. market capitalization.
+• Underlying Index: VTI tracks the CRSP U.S. Total Market Index, an index designed to measure broad U.S. equity market performance.

 retro-inspired illustration highlighting the key reasons behind the popularity of the VTI ETF image conveys cost efficiency, diversification, and accessibility